Moir Stakes Tips, Betting, Odds, Horses & More 2025

 When is the Moir Stakes?

-The Moir Stakes is scheduled for Saturday 7th September 2024 and is one of two Group 1 races that take place on this day.
+The Moir Stakes is scheduled for Saturday 6th September 2025 and is one of the best sprint races to take place on the day.

 How long is the Moir Stakes?